alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 0.md

 >[!info] Music
 >[[Index#A Watering Hole in the Harbor]] (Skorupa, A., 2011)

-After the performance, the players are approached by [[Elandor]], the tavern keeper.
+After the performance, PCs are approached by [[Elandor]], the tavern keeper.
 His tressym companion does not leave his shoulder.
 He shares the information about the [[Missing Mayor Order]] in Heyholn, perhaps the adventures would be interested.
 The job is to slay the beast that abducted him.
+## Time
+Introduction and act 0: 1.5h